CustomTypeOne/LoopPatches/README.md

 ***
 ## LoopPatches cannot be applied to Dev code that is older than 14 July 2022.

-The new feature: Add Now Marker, Main Charts: requires dev code later than Aug 1, 2022
+The new feature: Add Now Marker, Main Charts: requires dev code later than 1 Aug 2022

 Tested with

 * Loop Dev version: 26 Sep 2022, commit ca8a374
-* Using mg/dL
+* Tested using mg/dL

 # Custom Type One: LoopPatches

 LoopPatches offer several adjustments to Loop.
 Each is disabled by default the first time you build after adding the patches, but your selected values are maintained for subsequent builds for a given phone.
 Only enable the feature(s) you want to use and test.
 Leave the rest disabled.

-Note: for prior users of LoopPatches - the order of options has been modified and new features are available.
+Note: for prior users of LoopPatches - the order of features has been modified and new features are available.
 In rough order, features near the bottom of the list are not recommended or are new and require more care.
 The order of patches displayed under Settings does not affect the values saved from previous builds.
 Those values are remembered (by name) for a given phone.

 The configuration for each patch is found under the iOS Loop settings (after patch installation) in this order with these names: